mlii0117/CLMFormer/README.md

 # GMT for Time Series Forecasting
- This is the official code for our paper title "Generalizable Memory-driven Transformer for Multivariate Long Sequence Time-series Forecasting"
+ This is the official code for our paper title "Generalizable Memory-driven Transformer for Multivariate Long Sequence Time-series Forecasting", [Arxiv](https://arxiv.org/abs/2207.07827).